kmkamyk/Ansible-Facts-Explorer/README.md

 - **Backend (for DB & AWX sources)**:
   - **Framework**: Node.js with Express
   - **Database Driver**: `pg` (node-postgres)
+  - **AI Integration**: [Ollama](https://ollama.com/) for local LLM inference.
   - **Middleware**: `cors` for handling cross-origin requests.

-## ⚙️ Automated Installation (Linux)
+## 🚀 One-Command Installation (Recommended for Linux)

 For users on RHEL-based systems (like Rocky Linux, AlmaLinux, CentOS, Fedora), a powerful automated installation script is provided to streamline the entire deployment process.

 **Script Features**:
-- **One-Command Backend Setup**: Installs and configures Nginx, PostgreSQL, and the Node.js backend service.
+- **One-Command Backend Stack**: Installs and configures Nginx, PostgreSQL, and the Node.js backend service.
-- **Interactive Configuration**: Prompts for your AWX URL and token during setup, eliminating manual file editing.
+- **Interactive Configuration**: Prompts for your AWX URL/token and optional Ollama configuration, eliminating manual file editing.
-- **Automated Security**: Generates a strong, random password for the database user and securely stores it.
+- **Automated Security**: Generates self-signed SSL certificates for Nginx (HTTPS out-of-the-box) and sets up a dedicated, password-protected database user.
-- **Firewall Management**: Automatically opens the necessary HTTP port if `firewalld` is active.
+- **Firewall Management**: Automatically opens the necessary HTTP/HTTPS ports if `firewalld` is active.
 - **Clean Uninstall**: A dedicated command to completely remove all application components and data.
 - **Status Checks**: Easily verify that all services are running correctly.